UTIG/sharad-rsr-tacc/README.md

 	"./pipeline.py -vv --tracklist one.txt >& error"
     * env/run-back

-      This is an example of how to run processing on the TACC Lonestar6 backent.
+      This is an example of how to run processing on the TACC Lonestar6 backend.

 # Synchronize output data
     * env/put-all

-      This is an example of how to copy processed data from TACC back to UTIG.
+      This is an example of how we copied processed data from TACC back to UTIG.